 This hands-on class is for beginners who want to learn how to make soap using the cold-process method (bar soap) from start to finish.
 This is the most popular, easiest, fastest & most versatile method of making bar soap.
-We'll cover the following: - The science behind soap making, saponification, & other important soap terms like super-fatting & curing - Lye information & safety (read more below: "Safety First!") - A brief history of soap making & what makes cold process different from modern-day, store-bought soaps - The materials and ingredients needed and where to get them (I provide a suppliers' list as part of the class handout) - How to formulate a soap recipe based on your needs (e.g. dry skin, sensitive skin), using a very handy online soap calculator - How to test the pH of your soap to make sure it is safe to use - Making your soap, choosing other soap additives like honey, exfoliants & essential oils, and what to do at home afterwards Formulating a balanced recipe is the most important part of soap making, so my goal is for you to go home feeling very capable & comfortable with the intricacies of the soap calculator.
+We'll cover the following: - The science behind soap making, saponification, & other important soap terms like super-fatting & curing - Lye information & safety (read more below: "Safety First!") - A brief history of soap making & what makes cold process different from modern-day, store-bought soaps - The materials and ingredients needed and where to get them (I provide a suppliers' list as part of the class handout) - How to formulate a soap recipe based on your needs (e.g. dry skin, sensitive skin), using a very handy online soap calculator - How to test the pH of your soap to make sure it is safe to use - Making your soap, choosing other soap additives like honey & exfoliants, and what to do at home afterwards Formulating a balanced recipe is the most important part of soap making, so my goal is for you to go home feeling very capable & comfortable with the intricacies of the soap calculator.
 Go home with a customized product!
-In class, you will: - Choose a recipe that is best for your skin type (e.g. more conditioning or bubbly) - Make 8 oz. of soap, customized with your choice of essential oils and silicone mold, which you can keep and reuse (2-3 bars, depending on the mold) - Add other additives to your soap, if desired (honey for extra conditioning, amaranth for exfoliation) Go home with 6 soap recipes and a thorough, step-by-step instructional handout, including ingredients, lye info and lists of materials/equipment & online suppliers.
-Everything is provided in the class, as well as some snacks & tea.
+In class, you will: - Choose a recipe that is best for your skin type (e.g. more conditioning or bubbly) - Make & take home 8 oz. of soap, in the silicone mold of your choice, which you can keep and reuse (2-3 bars, depending on the mold) - Add other additives to your soap, if desired (honey for extra conditioning, amaranth for exfoliation) Important Note: No fragrance is added to any product starting in January 2018; the smell causes the teacher skin allergies, but they are very easy to add to any product and will be discussed in class.
+Go home with 6 soap recipes and a thorough, step-by-step instructional handout, including ingredients, lye info and lists of materials/equipment & online suppliers.
 Note that it takes at least 2 weeks for the soap to cure and be ready for use.
 It will be hard to wait, but well worth it!
 Then, you'll be ready to make your next batch of soap - it's addictive!
 Safely First!
 Since lye, NaOH, is used in the Beginner's Cold Process Soap Making Class, you will be provided the best safety equipment for the class.
 A common question: is lye necessary for soap making?
 Yes!
 A base is needed with one hydroxide ion, so Sodium Hydroxide is used...And it has many other uses as well!
 But, don't worry, there is no lye in the final product due to the chemical reaction that takes place between the carrier oils and the lye, which is converted into salt!
 My goal is for you to understand what lye is, how to handle lye & to respect lye, not fear it!
-Important Notes: - You must wear closed-toe shoes, a long-sleeved shirt and pants to this class. - Due to the busyness of the Holidays, the minimum for a class to take place is 2 people.
-If you are the only one to sign up, your class may be moved to another date and Lindsay will be in contact with you about rescheduling.
-If you prefer a private class for just you, then the minimum is 1 person and please contact Lindsay for the cost and to set up your class. - This class lasts about 2.5 hours.
-Possible Add-ons: - Lip balm (+$20) - Bath bombs (+$25) - Body/face scrub (+$25) Each product adds about 30-45 minutes and can be customized with the ingredients of your choice, based on your fragrance preference &/or skin-care needs.
-Other Available Classes: - Bar & liquid soap making (Advanced cold process, hot process and liquid soap) - Beeswax candle making - Lotion making - Face/body wash making Discounts are available for students that would like to make 3 or more products in 1 class.
+You must wear closed-toe shoes, a long-sleeved shirt and pants to this class.
+This class is for 2 students (contact Lindsay for a 3-person class) and lasts about 2.5 hours.
+Everything is provided in the class, as well as some snacks & tea.
+Possible Add-ons: - Lip balm (+$20; adds about 30 minutes) - Lotion (+$40; adds about 1 hr) No fragrance is added to any product starting in January 2018, as mentioned above.
+Other Available Classes: - Bar & liquid soap making (Advanced cold process, hot process and liquid soap) - Beeswax candle making Discounts are available for students that would like to make 3 or more products in 1 class.
 Contact Lindsay for more information.
 What makes Lindsay's DIY (Do-It-Yourself) classes unique?
 Much more goes into making natural, personal-care products than you might think.
 It's a science!
 So it is very important that you understand why you are doing something, not just how to do something.
 Each class begins with discussing the science behind making the product, why certain ingredients are needed & formulating recipes, which is often the hardest part.
 Then it's time to get hands-on, making the product with me as your guide.
 My goals are for you to have fun learning something new & making your product, and that you leave the class with a solid, knowledge foundation that you can build upon.
+Detailed, thorough handouts are provided in each class and are emailed as PDFs after the class.
+I am always available by phone or email after a class to answer any questions & give guidance; all of my students can feel free to contact me whenever they need something.

 Once your transaction has been finalized, all final details and changes pertaining to your reservation will be reflected on the Verlocal platform and its emails, and not on any third-party sites.